Sakshi778/Mail-System/README.md

 # Mail-System
-Mail System using core java concepts.
+Mail system(Mini project) using a stack and queue in java where multiple users can send, read and receive mail from registered users.